wendelloliveiradev/wendelloliveiradev/README.md

 # 🤖 For the near future..

-* Rust
+* Rust Programming Language look so awesome ❤️
-* Deep Learning
+* I really want to deepen my knowledge in Machine Learning 🦾
-* Microservices Architecture
+* I want to be aware of the multiple threats and solution in Cybersecurity ⚔️
 <!--
 **sowodin/sowodin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.